Intermodal Equipment Glossary

 The railroads may impose drop charges at certain ramps to units that return to the ramp empty.
 Drop charges are used to prevent congestion.

-Same as demurrage; used more in rail industry communications than in legal contracts.
+Same as demurrage; used more in rail industry communications than in legal contracts; also known as per diem.

 A domestic interline container service offered by Union Pacific and Norfolk Southern.
-Also included in the program are agent railroads, such as I&M Rail Link, Iowa Interstate, Wisconsin Central and Kansas City Southern.
-EMP provides a fleet of nearly 35,000 53' domestic containers and chassis that move throughout a nationwide intermodal network.
+EMP provides a fleet of more than 40,000 53' domestic containers and chassis that move throughout a nationwide intermodal network.

 A freight car having a floor without any housing or body above.
 Frequently used to carry containers and/or trailers or oversized/odd-shaped commodities.

-A unit that is not assigned and can be used by any IMC.
+A unit that is not assigned and can be used by any IMC; equipment in the EMP and UMAX programs; also known as a rail container.

-The period allowed the owner to accept delivery before storage or detention charges begin to accrue.
+The period allowed the owner to accept delivery before storage or demurrage charges begin to accrue.

 A shipment in which the railroad receives revenue for its services.